 When parents are either unmarried or going through a divorce, a family law court may assign an order for the support and care of any minor child.
-This may require either parent to provide regular financial support, based on the needs of the child and the parent’s ability.
-Schedule a consultation with a Prescott child support lawyer today for more information.
+This may require either parent to provide regular financial support, based on the needs of the child and the parent’s ability to pay.

 Almost all earned income will be considered in these calculations.
 This includes:

 A knowledgeable lawyer in Prescott could help a parent calculate how much child support they may be required to pay.

 Guidelines are also generally based on typical circumstances but there can be exceptions, such as proven extraordinary expenses and other adjustments.
 Support payments can also be terminated when the child turns 18 and finishes high school, for example.

 High-income households also may not pay the same support percentages as other families.
 If the parents’ combined income is more than $20,000 a month, the court may not follow the guidelines.

 In some cases, a parent’s child support payments may need to be modified due to extenuating circumstances.
 One common issue is that a parent loses their job and can no longer afford to make the payments.
 It is important to remember that a parent cannot modify their child support without the court entering a new order.